Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Experiments

 Five of the twelve datasets have more than two classes, and we want to treat multi-class predictions as mutually exclusive output propositions.
 Therefore, in our model, we apply a reparameterization to the final layer, to guarantee that exactly one output per example exceeds the threshold value $0.5$---the output of the predicted class.
 This is analogous to the procedure used before for designing the weights of a choice operator, but does not require the addition of noise.
 Concretely, let $z_i$ be the logits of the outputs $o_i$ produced by the outmost layer---each one corresponding to a different class.
 Each logit gets shifted by subtracting the mean $\bar z$ of the two largest $z_i$'s.
 The resulting $z_i-\bar z$ values---of which, by construction, one and only one is positive---are then outputted through a sigmoid activation.

 \paragraph{Methodology.} Each dataset is divided into $20\%$ for testing and $80\%$ for training and validation.
 In particular, validation takes $12.5\%$ of the second split, so $10\%$ of the whole dataset.
 Since most datasets are unbalanced, we use the F$1$ score (macro) as classification metric.
 As loss functions, we use Binary Cross-Entropy for NN, DLN and our model, and Mean Squared Error for MLLP.
-All of them are optimized using Adam \citep{adam}.
-For the selected hyperparameters, Table~\ref{tab:uciml_results} provides the means and standard deviations of the test-set F$1$ scores, out of $10$ different training runs on the training plus validation sets.
-For each dataset, the hyperparameters of each model are tuned using $80$ trials of the TPE algorithm \citep{NIPS2011_TPE} from the Optuna library.
+All of them are optimized using Adam \cite{adam}.
+For each dataset, the hyperparameters of each model are tuned using $80$ trials of the TPE algorithm \cite{NIPS2011_TPE} from the Optuna library.
 Architectural choices---such as the number and width of layers---are tuned alongside all other hyperparameters.
-Appendix \ref{app:hyperparams} lists every tuned variable (and their search ranges), while the values ultimately selected are available in the code.

-\paragraph{Discussion.} Although vanilla neural networks attain the best summary score ($.89$) and rank ($2.9$), they---together with RF and XGBoost---do not allow to extract symbolic knowledge.
+\paragraph{Discussion.} For the selected hyperparameters, Table~\ref{tab:uciml_results} provides the means and standard deviations of the test-set F$1$ scores, out of $10$ different training runs on the training plus validation sets.
+Although vanilla neural networks attain the best summary score ($.89$) and rank ($2.9$), they---together with RF and XGBoost---do not allow to extract symbolic knowledge.
 MLLP---which come second---does support rule extraction, but with the loss in performance from it to CRS.
-In fact, only DT, CRS, the discretization of DLN, and our model achieve all the benefits of symbolic discrete rules, such as better interpretability, explainability, and efficiency of inference on CPUs.
+In fact, only DT, CRS, the discretization of DLN, and our model achieve all the benefits of symbolic discrete rules, such as better interpretability, explainability, and efficiency of inference.
 Moreover, unlike DT, RF and XGBoost, our model is fully differentiable, so it could be placed downstream of perception modules (CNNs, transformers, etc.) and be trained end-to-end.